Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Introduction

-Following \cite{janson_2017_on}\cite{crane_2016_edge}\cite{crane_2018_edge}\cite{cai_2016_edgeexchangeable}\cite{luo_2023_anomalous}\cite{li_2021_truncated} among others, we study models of the following type.
-Start with an empty (no vertices, no edges) graph and a probability measure $\mu$ on $\mathbb{N}_2$, the set of unordered pairs of distinct natural numbers.
+Following \cite{janson_2017_on,crane_2018_edge,cai_2016_edgeexchangeable,luo_2023_anomalous,li_2021_truncated} among others, we study models of the following type.
+We start with an empty (no vertices, no edges) graph and a probability measure $\mu$ on $\mathbb{N}_2$, the set of unordered pairs of distinct natural numbers.
 We think of the natural numbers as the set of possible vertices and $\mathbb{N}_2$ as the set of possible edges.
-Define a (multi-)graph-valued process by repeatedly sampling an edge according to $\mu$ and adding it, along with any needed vertices to the graph.
-We will be interested in properties (e.g. connectedness, number of vertices) which are invariant under identifying parallel edges, which we may therefore do.
-There are closely related (poissonized) versions both before and after identifying parallel edges.
-For the former define a poisson process with intensity $\mu_e := \mu(\{e\})$ for each edge $e \in \mathbb{N}_2$ which counts the number of copies of that edge and for the latter let the arrival time of $e$, denoted $\tau_e$, be exponentially distributed with parameter $\mu_e$.
-In both cases take the vertex set to be the minimal set of vertices necessary.
-The unfamiliar reader may benefit from reviewing the more careful introduction of these models in Section \ref{Model} before proceeding.
+Define a (multi-)graph-valued process by repeatedly sampling an edge according to $\mu$ and adding it, along with any needed vertices, to the graph.
+We also consider a Poissonized version where we sample from $\mu$ when there is an event in a Poisson process of unit intensity.